 Though the integrated pump makes power showers easier to install than using a separate pump, bear in mind that the increased water flow will result in a higher water bill.

 Most models start at roughly £150 and climb steadily in price, but are usually the most powerful shower type.

 Some mixer showers allow flow and temperature to be controlled by adjusting the bath taps in your tub – particularly convenient if you live in a house divided amongst those who love to bathe and those who prefer to shower.

-A busy household would be best served by a thermostatic mixer shower – unlike a standard shower, the thermostatic feature results in the showers waterflow being cut off if another tap is turned on (rather than allowing the water to become shockingly cold or dangerously hot).
+A busy household would be best served by a thermostatic mixer shower – unlike a standard shower, the thermostatic feature results in the shower Waterflow being cut off if another tap is turned on (rather than allowing the water to become shockingly cold or dangerously hot).

 Digital showers are the most expensive option with prices starting around £300 for a decent model and in excess of £2,000 for the most elaborate.

 Electric showers are the best option for buildings with no direct hot water supply, such as through a gas builder.
 Instead, water is fed to the unit from the mains cold water feed.
 They come with a small hot water tank with an element (similar to a kettle) that heats the water.
 These showers can take longer to heat in the winter when the source water is colder.
 The water does not come through the head until it has heated to the correct temperature.